AndrewPla/PoshBot.Inspect/README.md

 PoshBot plugin to return the definition of functions.

-This module contains 1 command named inspect
+This module contains 1 command named `Inspect-Command` with an alias of `inspect`.

 ## Install Module